matebaranyi1995/interpretable-dl/README.md

 A key issue and one of the hottest topics in machine learning nowadays is model interpretability and explainability, especially if there are implications associated with the model’s prediction [(Molnar 2018)](https://christophm.github.io/interpretable-ml-book/). in this project for model interpretation, we use a state-of-the-art technique, namely SHAP (SHapley Additive exPlanations) values [(Štrumbelj & Kononenko 2014)](https://link.springer.com/article/10.1007/s10115-013-0679-x); [(Lundberg & Lee.
 2017)](http://papers.nips.cc/paper/7062-a-unified-approach-to-interpreting-model-predictions.pdf) , that is  based on the game-theoretical concept of Shapley value .

-In this project we will use the [shap python module](https://github.com/slundberg/shap) for calculating the SHAP values, and check out other baseline methods as well.
+In this project we use the [shap python module](https://github.com/slundberg/shap) for calculating the SHAP values, and check out other baseline methods as well.

 ## Data description